winnermale/read365/content/Days/24 January 2024.md

 [[20 January 2024|Previous]] | [[25 January 2024|Next]]

 Hey there!
-Just a heartbeat after a four day break, just to let you know that Read365 is not going anywherer.
+Just a heartbeat after a four day break to let you know that Read365 is not going anywhere yet.
 (Well, I desperately needed this comeback.)

+Yesterday, I started reading [[Yazihane]] by *Murathan Mungan*.
+The book is a collection of essays by several writers, including Orwell and Ursula K. Le Guin, on why on earth writers write.
+Interesting read indeed if you want to get some insights on the nature of writing.
+## Responsibility to Write

 For all those who are over 30 and haven't published anything online to express themselves, I have to say that if you want to publish some notes online regularly for some reason, then you have to acknowledge that the act of writing is now more than a task.
 It is a habit, and therefore you must approach it again from perspective of habit building.